-Parliament on Wednesday debated a proposed reform of the collective bargaining system, which was approved by Socialist Prime Minister Jose Luis Rodriguez Zapatero's cabinet on June 10.
+Parliament is set to debate Wednesday a proposed reform of the collective bargaining system, which was approved by Socialist Prime Minister Jose Luis Rodriguez Zapatero’s cabinet on June 10.

 The reform to the system, which includes industry-wide agreements that cannot be modified, reduces the period that a contract remains valid once it has expired.

 The International Monetary Fund and the Bank of Spain believe the existing system is too rigid.
 Businesses have criticised the reform, saying it does not go far enough.